danteindrex/adk-stuff/README.md

 ### 🌟 Primary User Interface: WhatsApp
 - **WhatsApp-First Approach**: Designed for seamless interaction through WhatsApp Business API
 - **No Public API Access**: This is a demonstration project - the API is not available for public/free use
-- **Twilio Integration**: Secure and reliable message handling via Twilio's WhatsApp API
+- **WhatsApp Business API Integration**: Direct integration with Meta's WhatsApp Business API

 ### 🚀 Built for Google ADK Hackathon 2025
 This project is our submission for the [Agent Development Kit Hackathon with Google Cloud](https://cloud.google.com/blog/topics/developers-practitioners/join-the-agent-development-kit-hackathon-with-google-cloud), focusing on: